mk12/sicp/notes/notes.md

 - This is called message-passing style, and we can accomplish it in Scheme using closures.
 - Message passing can be a powerful tool for structuring simulation programs.

-## Systems with generic operations
+## Systems with Generic Operations

 - The key idea in the previous section: link specific data operations to multiple representations using generic procedures.
 - We can extend this further to create operations that are generic over different kinds of arguments, not just different representations of the same kind of data.